 Instead of focusing on what made you mad, work on resolving the issue at hand.
-Does your child's messy room drive you crazy?
+Does your child's messy room make you upset?
 Close the door.
 Is your partner late for dinner every night?
-Schedule meals later in the evening — or agree to eat on your own a few times a week.
+Schedule meals later in the evening.
+Or agree to eat on your own a few times a week.
+Also, understand that some things are simply out of your control.
+Try to be realistic about what you can and cannot change.
 Remind yourself that anger won't fix anything and might only make it worse.

-To avoid criticizing or placing blame — which might only increase tension — use "I" statements to describe the problem.
+Criticizing or placing blame might only increase tension.
+Instead, use "I" statements to describe the problem.
 Be respectful and specific.
 For example, say, "I'm upset that you left the table without offering to help with the dishes" instead of "You never do any housework."

 Forgiveness is a powerful tool.
 If you allow anger and other negative feelings to crowd out positive feelings, you might find yourself swallowed up by your own bitterness or sense of injustice.
-But if you can forgive someone who angered you, you might both learn from the situation and strengthen your relationship.
+Forgiving someone who angered you might help you both learn from the situation and strengthen your relationship.